aredn/documentation/arednGettingStarted/node_admin.rst

 Time settings
 -------------

 Highlight and click the section displaying your node's time.
 Select your timezone from the dropdown list, where the default value is :abbr:`UTC (Coordinated Universal Time)`.
 You can also enter the hostname for a :abbr:`NTP (Network Time Protocol)` source if your node is connected to a network which has a network time server.
 In the *NTP Server* field you should enter a valid hostname for the network time source, for example ``us.pool.ntp.org`` or ``AD5BC-ntp.local.mesh``.
 You may also choose how often NTP will update the node’s clock by selecting a value from the *NTP Updates* dropdown list.
-The default is once per day [daily] but you may also select once per hour [hourly].
+The default is once per day [daily] but you may also select once per hour [hourly] or you can have your node run the NTP program [continuously].
 If you have mesh based NTP servers, advertise them as services to ensure time synchronization across your mesh network when the Internet is not available.
 Review the **Local Services** section below for instructions on advertising a local NTP server.

 .. image:: _images/admin-time.png
   :alt: Admin Time